inference-labs-inc/omron-subnet/docs/shared_setup_steps.md

 # Setup Instructions

-For miners and validators
+For miners and validators.

 ## 1. Install Prerequisites

 To mine and validate for the Omron subnet, you'll need to install several prerequisite tools.
 For convenience, we offer a shell script to install all of the required tools automatically.
 To run the script, use the below command.
+Some dependencies will be installed automatically upon starting the miner or validator, as part of pre-flight checks.
 Otherwise, to manually install the necessary tools, please find links to all relevant installation documentation below.

+> [!IMPORTANT]
+> When starting the miner or validator, you must monitor initial startup logs.
+If any dependencies are missing, the script will automatically attempt to install them.
+It _may_ prompt you to restart your system if necessary.
+Once all dependencies are installed, the pre-flight checks will pass without any further action required from you.

 ```console
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/inference-labs-inc/omron-subnet/main/setup.sh)"